soedinglab/metaeuk/README.md

      wget https://mmseqs.com/metaeuk/metaeuk-linux-avx2.tar.gz; tar xvfz metaeuk-linux-avx2.tar.gz; export PATH=$(pwd)/metaeuk/bin/:$PATH

 ## Input
-MetaEuk will search for eukaryotic protein-coding genes in **contigs** based on similarity to a reference database of **proteins** or **protein profiles**.
+MetaEuk will search for eukaryotic protein-coding genes in **contigs** based on similarity to a reference set of **proteins** or **protein profiles**.
 The starting point are Fasta files of sequences (you can use contigs.fna and proteins.faa from the tests/two_contigs directory as a small toy example).

-Convert the contigs.fna file to a nucleotide database by running the createdb command (```--dbtype 2```).
+You could **either** use the ```easy-predict``` workflow directly on the Fasta files **or** convert them to databases by running the createdb command and later on specific MetaEuk modules.
 Read [here](https://github.com/soedinglab/mmseqs2/wiki#how-to-create-a-target-profile-database-from-pfam) to learn more on how to create a protein profile database using MMseqs2.
 Once created, this database can be used as referenceDB in the commands below.

 ## Terminology